mahendraDew/DSA_Java/README.md

 - `Notes`: Detailed explanations and summaries of DSA topics.
 - `Code`: Implementations of algorithms, data structures, and coding solutions.
 - `Resources`: Curated references and materials aiding learning.
-- `Questions`: Queries and challenges seeking solutions or collaboration.
+- `Leetcode Ques`: Queries and challenges seeking solutions or collaboration.
 - `Neetcode 150`: Solutions of Neetcode 150 list.

 ## How to Use